sayheekim/export-microservice/ReadMe.md

 5. Now you can run the program via the command: python3 export-service.py.

-    You should see a message confirming the service is running in your terminal/commad prompt
+    You should see a message confirming the service is running in your terminal/commad prompt, like so:

     -   Serving Flask app 'export-service'
     -   ...